 What’s special about Special Collections?

-The Special Collections Research Center is home to the Library’s rarest and most valuable items.
+The Booth Family Center for Special Collections is home to the Library’s rarest and most valuable items.
 Students and scholars from Georgetown and around the world conduct research on the Library’s rare and unique primary resources in the Center.

 The Center is organized in four units: Rare Books, Manuscripts, the University Archives, and the University Art Collection.
 Particular strengths include Jesuit history; intelligence and espionage; early American Catholicism; English recusant history; music manuscripts; English and American literature, with emphasis on English Catholic literary figures; Native American linguistics; diplomacy and international affairs, with concentrations on the Middle East and on Panama and the Canal; American printmakers; and, of course, Georgetown history.
 And much else besides!

 - first editions of many of the most transformational works in the history of human thought, including Euclid’s Elements of Geometry (1482), Thomas More’s Utopia (1516), Isaac Newton’s Principia Mathematica (1687) and John Locke’s Two Treatises of Government (1690);

 - the original autograph manuscript of Mark Twain’s Tom Sawyer (ca. 1873-1876);

 - notable first editions, some with handwritten inscriptions, of many great works of literature, including James Joyce’s Ulysses (1922), Charles Dickens’ Great Expectations (1861) and Henry David Thoreau’s first book, A Week on the Concord and Merrimack Rivers (1849);